ratatui/ratatui-website/src/concepts/rendering.md

 If you accidentally block the thread that updates the UI, it will not update until the thread unblocks.

 `ratatui` in particular only handles how widget would be rendered.
-If you have to use a supported third party library, e.g. `crossterm` to actually draw to the terminal.
+You have to use a supported third party library, e.g. `crossterm` to actually draw to the terminal.
 In addition, you also have to use `crossterm` to read key inputs.

 Out of the box, there's little to no help in organizing large applications.
 The onus is on the developer using `ratatui` to be principled (or not).